Our head office

 Expand all Close all

-The accommodation on this tour is at the Bhutanese 3-star level, combined with a comfortable homestay experience in Gangtey.
+The accommodation on this tour is at the Bhutanese 3-star level.
 Like all aspects of tourism in Bhutan, hotels used for tourists are strictly regulated and inspected and all must reach a good standard to obtain their license to cater for tourists.
 So, you should expect good clean rooms, en-suite bathrooms, and some traditional Bhutanese styling in the building’s architecture and design.
+We use the following hotels on many of our tour departures but others may also be used from time to time subject to availability and our satisfaction with service being provided at the time.

 Please check the Single Room Supplement option for details on room sharing options and charges for solo travellers on this tour.